DenisAShah/ValLogRegMod/03_PredLogReg_py.md

 import warnings
 warnings.simplefilter(action = "ignore", category = FutureWarning)
 warnings.filterwarnings("ignore", category = RuntimeWarning) # suppressing warnings
-import pandas as pd
-import numpy as np
-import scipy as sp
-import tableone as tb
-import statsmodels.api as smf
-import matplotlib.pyplot as plt import sklearn as sk import seaborn as sns
+import pandas as pd # For data frames import numpy as np import scipy as sp import tableone as tb import statsmodels.api as smf # For models import matplotlib.pyplot as plt # For plots import sklearn as sk # Also for bootstrap (resample) import seaborn as sns # For plots from sklearn.metrics import brier_score_loss # For Brier score calculation

 # Get work directory